EllyPirelly/cf-meet/README.md

 ### Technical Requirements
 The Meet App
 - must be a React application
-- must be build using TDD
+- must be build using Test Driven Development
 - must use the Google Calendar API and OAuth2 for authentication
-  - Google Calendar provided by CareerFoundry, will be populated with events
+  - Google Calendar "fullstackwebdev" provided by CareerFoundry, populated with events
+  - must have a Welcome Screen where user can log in with their Google credentials (or create those Google credentials)
 - must use AWS Lambda Serverless Functions for authorization
 - must be hosted on GitHub, deployed on GitHub Pages
 - must be responsive (320px ...
 1920px)